 What if my pregnancy was medically assisted, such as through IVF?

 If you’re pregnant through IVF, and you have pregnancy complications, you need to tell us about the complications when you apply for a policy so we can assess your total health risk with an online medical assessment.
 The same ‘rules’ apply, whether your pregnancy was ‘medically assisted’ or not.

-For details about cover if you get pregnant through IVF after you purchase your policy, please read “What if I’ve just become pregnant – do I have cover to cancel my holiday?”
+For details about cover if you get pregnant through IVF after you purchase your policy, please read “What if I’ve just become pregnant – will travel insurance cover cancellation due to pregnancy?”

 You might also like:

 Our online medical assessment can take under a minute to complete if you only have one condition to declare.
 If you have several, it’ll take a little longer but it’s a simple step-by-step process…

 results for ""

 Get a quote and you could